spacechimplives/zaplog-wordpress-plugin/README.md

 The current version of the Boilerplate was developed in conjunction with [Josh Eaton](https://twitter.com/jjeaton), [Ulrich Pogson](https://twitter.com/grapplerulrich), and [Brad Vincent](https://twitter.com/themergency).

 The homepage is based on a design as provided by [HTML5Up](http://html5up.net), the Boilerplate logo was designed by  Rob McCaskill of [BungaWeb](http://bungaweb.com), and the site `favicon` was created by [Mickey Kay](https://twitter.com/McGuive7).

-## Documentation, FAQs, and More

-Because this version is a major rewrite of the core plugin, we’re working to create an entire site around the Boilerplate.
-If you’re interested, please [let me know](http://tommcfarlin.com/contact) and we’ll see what we can do.